 It may have something to do with his broad public appeal.
 In other words, they are too well liked.
 The tempo of his dialogue and the very New York-ness of his humor, while part of what made him so popular, may now seem to be very “old school.”
 (Old School is an expression I am growing to hate.
 As if old pieces have no relevancy) Is Neil Simon too funny to be taken seriously in this century?

 There is a scene from the 1998 movie, MY ONE TRUE THING with Merly Streep, William Hurt and Rene Zellwegger, where Streep and her adult children are reading aloud from an Erma Bombeck book.
-William Hurt, who plays an English Lit professor and a snotty, mildly successful novelist who is in a slump, sees them gathered in laughter, and he asks them what they are reading.
+William Hurt, as the husband/father (a snotty English Lit professor and mildly successful novelist who is in a slump) sees them gathered in laughter, clearly enjoying the book, and asks them what they are reading.
 When they tell him it is Erma Bombeck, who, while she never won a Pulitzer (like Simon) was enormously popular and very funny, Hurt gives a look as though they had just told them they had been eating cockroaches.
 He is horrified.
 My friend Doug and I were talking just the other day about how it is kind of embarrassing to like RIVERDANCE (which we saw together and loved.)
 Should we feel embarrassed because we enjoy something that has such mass appeal?
 Should we shelve Simon’s plays for a generation or two until he becomes retro and therefore cool again?

 Simon’s humor is never vicious.
 It is never cheap.
 It is never gratuitous.
 He KNEW how to do funny.
 BUT he also knew how to write a hell of a good play.

 “We must always dance as if it may be our last dance.”